Note on searching for critical lattice models as entropy critical points from strange correlator: Strange correlator formalism

 The most crucial ingredient in the strange correlator formalism is the design of the 2D boundary condition $\bra{\Omega}$ yielding CFT phases.
 While previously the $\bra{\Omega}$ states were usually identified by comparing the topological ground states with known critical lattice partition functions, a recent breakthrough in Ref.~\cite{Hung20252dcft} shows that the CFT phases can be constructed systematically via competing condensates.
 In fact, the CFT phases emerge from the competition between condensing different \textit{Frobenius algebra} objects $\mathcal{A}_i$ in the input UFC from their common \textit{right module} $M$ (see Appendix A of Ref.~\cite{Hung20252dcft} for definitions).

 To be more specific, the global condensate characterized by Frobenius algebra $\mathcal{A}$ is given by the product of the unit cells $\bra{\frobenius}$~\cite{Hu2017boundary,Hu2018boundary,Chen2024CFTD}.
 Namely, the state consists of placing a Frobenius algebra object $\mathcal{A}$ at every edge, which can be decomposed into superpositions of fusions of simple objects.
 This state is in fact a renormalization group (RG) flow fixed point representing a gapped phase, whilst gapless CFT phases correspond to unstable RG fixed points~\cite{Chen2024CFTD}.
-Retrieving the RG flow, it can be shown that for any right module $M_{\mathcal{A}}$ of $\mathcal{A}$, the state $\bra{\module}$ is exactly one RG step ahead of the condensate $\bra{\frobenius}$~\cite{Hung20252dcft}.
+Retrieving the RG flow, it can be shown that for any right module $M_{\mathcal{A}}$ of $\mathcal{A}$, the state $\bra{\module}$ is exactly one RG step ahead of the condensate $\bra{\frobenius}$ (see Appendix C and Fig. 27 in Ref.~\cite{Hung20252dcft} for the exact RG operation).
 This state consists of the fusion of the Frobenius algebra $A$ with its right module $M_{\mathcal{A}}$ in every unit cell.

 Now consider two different Frobenius algebras $\mathcal{A}_1$ and $\mathcal{A}_2$ in the input UFC sharing the same module $M$.
 The states $\bra{ }$ and $\bra{ }$ are one RG step ahead of two different gapped fixed points $\bra{ }$ and $\bra{ }$ respectively.
 Therefore, their linear superposition